lcapretz/hello-world/README.md

 # hello-world
 This is my hello-world git

-This seems to useful and fun!
+This seems to be useful and fun!